-Does this financial product have a sustainable investment objective? • Ves $\mathbf{X}$ It will make a minimum of sustainable It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not objective: % have as its objective a sustainable investment, it will have a minimum proportion of 50% of sustainable investments in economic activities that qualify with an environmental objective in as environmentally sustainable economic activities that qualify as under the EU Taxonomy environmentally sustainable under the EU Taxonomy X in economic activities that do not with an environmental objective in qualify as environmentally economic activities that do not sustainable under the EU qualify as environmentally sustainable under the EU Taxonomy Taxonomy X with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will investments with a social objective: not make any sustainable investments % impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti corruption and anti - bribery matters.
+Does Does this financial product have a sustainable investment objective? •• ☐ Yes • • • ⊠ No inves make a minimum of sustainable stments with an environmental ctive: % chara have invest propo motes Environmental/Social (E/S) acteristics and while it does not as its objective a sustainable tment, it will have a minimum ortion of 50% of sustainable tments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy X with a social objective It will make a minimum of sustainable investments with a social objective:% • motes E/S characteristics, but will nake any sustainable investments investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.